-By knowing the answers to these questions, you can better decide which social media networks are worth your investment of time and energy, who else on the web might be a good partner for you (who is sending you traffic and why?), and what content on your site is worth your time to continue developing (what content will bring you visitors over the long run?).
+By knowing the answers to these questions, you can better decide which social media networks are worth your investment of time and energy (at least as far as blog promotion is concerned), who else on the web might be a good partner for you (who is sending you traffic and why?), and what content on your site is worth your time to continue developing (what content will bring you visitors over the long run?).

 Create lists or round-ups on a regular basis

 A very popular way to make people aware of your blog is to link to others’ blogs.
 If you can do this in a helpful way, it’s a win for you, for your readers, and for the sites you send traffic to.

 In the writing and publishing community, weekly link round-ups are very common.
 (See Joel Friedlander and Elizabeth Craig.)
 You can create such lists or round-ups on any theme or category that interests you enough to remain dedicated, enthusiastic, and consistent for the long haul—at least six months to a year, if you want to see a tangible benefit.